awsdocs/aws-doc-sdk-examples/resources/clients/react/elwing/src/default-plugins/get-started-plugin/GetStarted.md

 ### Find an example
 Examples are listed in the navigation bar by name.
 The services used by the example are listed in parentheses next to the name.
-For example, `Message (SQS)` would use Amazon Simple Queue Service to simulate a messaging application.
+For example, `Message (SQS)` would use Amazon Simple Queue Service (Amazon SQS) to simulate a messaging application.

-Click on an example in the navigation bar for instructions on its use.
+To see example instructions, choose one of the examples in the navigation bar.

 ### Run a backend service
 Each example is supported by one or more backend services created with the AWS SDK.
 The available backend services for a given example are listed on the example's page.
-Click on one of the services and follow its installation instructions.
+Choose one of the services and follow its installation instructions.